 Teppanyaki in San Jose

 When most people think of dinner and a show, they don’t imagine enjoying both at once.
 If you come to House of Genji for dinner, that’s exactly what you’ll get.
-House of Genji specializes in teppanyaki, a type of Japanese cooking in which the chef prepares the good on a large iron griddle directly in front of you.
+House of Genji specializes in teppanyaki, a type of Japanese cooking in which the chef prepares the food on a large iron griddle directly in front of you.
 Not only is the food at House of Genji delicious, but the preparation of the food is a spectacle all its own.

 Before you come to House of Genji, you might consider learning a few things about teppanyaki.
 Here are a few facts that you may find interesting.